rudra012/crudl-example-django/README.md

     (crudlexample) crudl-example-django $ python manage.py runserver
     ```

 6. Open a new terminal window/tab and build the crudl admin file.
-Go to either /crudl-admin-rest/ and type:
+Go to /crudl-admin-rest/ and type:

     ```shell
     (crudlexample) crudl-admin-rest $ npm install